 The maximum sales charge is 2.75% of the Public Offering Price per Unit.
 There is no initial sales charge at a Public Offering Price of \$10 or less.
 If the Public Offering Price exceeds \$10 per Unit, the initial sales charge is the difference between the total sales charge (maximum of 2.75% of the Public Offering Price) and the sum of the remaining deferred sales charge and the creation and development fee.
-The deferred sales charge is fixed at \$0.225 per Unit and accrues daily from September 10, 2022 through February 9, 2023.
+The deferred sales charge is fixed at \$0.225 per Unit and accrues daily from September 10, 2023 through February 9, 2024.
 Your Portfolio pays a proportionate amount of this charge on the 10th day of each month beginning in the accrual period until paid in full.
 The combination of the initial and deferred sales charges comprises the "transactional sales charge".
 The creation and development fee is fixed at \$0.05 per Unit and is paid at the earlier of the end of the initial offering period (anticipated to be three months) or six months following the Initial Date of Deposit.
 For more detail, see "Public Offering Price - General."

-Essential Information
+Essential Infor mation

-Unit Price at Initial Date of D Deposit \$10.0000
+Unit Price at Initial Date of Depos it \$10.0000

-Initial Date of Deposit May 12, 2022
+Initial Date of Deposit May 11, 2023

-Mandatory Termination Date May 9, 2024
+Mandatory Termination Date May 8, 2025

-Historical 12 Month Distribut tions1 \$0.1033 per Unit
+Historical 12 Month Distributions \$0.0882 per Unit

-Record Dates 10th day of each September, December, March and June, commencing September 10, 2022
+Record Dates 2 10th day of September, December, March and June

-Distribution Dates 25" day of each September, December, March and June, commencing September 25, 2022
+Distribution Dates 2 25 th day of September, December, March and June

-CUSIP Numbers Cash - 46148Y465
+CUSIP Numbers Cash - 46146X543

-Reinvest - 46148Y473
+Reinvest - 46146X550

-Fee Based Cash - 46148Y481
+Fee Based Cash - 46146X568

-Fee Based Reinvest - 46148Y499
+Fee Based Reinvest - 46146X576

-1 As of close of business day prior to Initial Date of Deposit.
+- 1 As of close of business day prior to Initial Date of Deposit.
 The actual distributions you receive will vary from this per Unit amount due to changes in the Portfolio's fees and expenses, in actual income received by the Portfolio, currency fluctuations and with changes in the Portfolio such as the acquisition or liquidation of securities.
 In addition, due to the negative economic impact across many industries caused by the recent COVID-19 outbreak, certain issuers of the securities included in the Portfolio may elect to reduce the amount of, or cancel entirely, dividends and/or distributions paid in the future.
-See "Rights of Unitholders--Historical and Estimated Distributions."
+See "Rights of Unitholders-Historical and Estimated Distributions." - 2 The Trustee will make distributions of income and capital on each Distribution Date to Unitholders of record on the preceding Record Date, provided that the total cash held for distribution equals at least \$0.01 per Unit on such Record Date.
+Undistributed income and capital will be distributed on the next Distribution Date on which the total cash held for distribution equals at least \$0.01 per Unit.